-Product Sales - Telecommunications
+Product Sales -Telecommunications

 Revenues from our telecommunications business primarily comprises sales of fiber-optic communication access devices and enterprise convergent terminals.
 We also produce and sell a small portion of related parts and accessories.
-In 2018 and nine months ended September 30, 2019, revenues from sales of fiber-optic communication access devices were 91.6% and 91.0% of our total revenues from sales of telecommunications products.
-Sales of our telecommunications products are primarily driven by the demand from the major telecommunications service providers in China as end users, which accounts for 80.8% and 78.3% of our total revenues for sales of telecommunications products.
-Sales of adjustment of our business focus and sales and marketing efforts from time to time.
+In 2018 and 2019, revenues from sales of fiber-optic communication access devices were 91.6% and 83.2% of our total revenues from sales of telecommunications products.
+Sales of our telecommunications products are primarily driven by the demand from the major telecommunications service providers in China as end users, which accounts for 80.8% and 80.1% of our total revenues for sales of telecommunications products in 2018 and 2019.
+Sales of telecommunications products could also be affected by any adjustment of our business focus and sales and marketing efforts from time to time.
 Changes in the mix of our telecommunications products sold could also affect the gross profit margin in the telecommunications business.